From Script to PreProduction OnlineEnter Now

 your script is ready for the kind of development we do in the Lab, we will

-reach out in January to set up a Zoom conversation to discuss goals for the Lab.
+reach out in December to set up a Zoom conversation to discuss goals for the Lab.
 Finalists will be chosen after these conversations and notified by December 17.

 - We will also reach out by email to those applicants whose work needs further development with our reasoning for not selecting your project this round.

 - By virtue of applying to FS2P ONLINE, applicants agree to the following:

 - To the accuracy of all information I/we have entered herein.

 - That the submitted material is my/our original work, with all rights to said work held by me/us.

 - That I/we will indemnify FS2P, hold it harmless and defend it against all claims, demands, losses, costs, damages, judgments, liabilities, and expenses arising out of or in connection with any and all claims of third parties, whether or not groundless, based on any stories submitted to FS2P or on any screenplay developed out of such stories.